Aliases for KCNA4 Gene

 GeneCards Summary for KCNA4 Gene

-KCNA4 (Potassium Channel, Voltage Gated Shaker Related Subfamily A, Member 4) is a Protein Coding gene.
-Diseases associated with KCNA4 include pancreas adenocarcinoma and nasopharyngeal carcinoma.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include voltage-gated potassium channel activity and potassium ion binding.
+KCNA4 (Potassium Voltage-Gated Channel Subfamily A Member 4) is a Protein Coding gene.
+Diseases associated with KCNA4 include nasopharyngeal carcinoma.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNA10.